openactive-archive/activity-list-old/README.md

 ## Publication process

 The master ('canonical') version of the Activity List is that found at [https://www.openactive.io/activity-list/](https://www.openactive.io/activity-list/).
-That list is stored within [iQvoc](http://iqvoc.net/), and any changes made trigger an update to the `unvalidated_activity_list.jsonld` found in this repository.
+That list is stored within [iQvoc](http://iqvoc.net/), and the list editor can choose to trigger an update to the `unvalidated_activity_list.jsonld` found in this repository.
 The commit triggers Travis CI to validate the `unvalidated_activity_list.jsonld` with JSON Schema, and when validation is successful the live list `activity-list.jsonld` is updated and served at `https://openactive.io/activity-list/activity-list.jsonld` via GitHub pages.

 ## Licence